SwissDataScienceCenter/renku/docs/user/firststeps.rst

     :keywords: hello world, first steps, starter, primer

 This hands-on tutorial will lead you through the creation of a data science project using Renku.
-Along the way, you will execute familiar data analysis tasks, but capturing the lineage of your progress with Renku along the way.
+You will execute familiar data analysis tasks, but capturing the lineage of your progress with Renku along the way.
 Finally, if you have access to a running Renku platform, you will use the web user interface to inspect the captured lineage and spin up an interactive